iffat-12/Early-Detection-on-Alzheimer-s-disease-using-pFL-and-GANs/README.md

-"Early Detection of Alzheimer's Disease using personalised Federated Learning and GANs"
+"Early Detection of Alzheimer’s Disease using personalized Federated Learning and GANs: An Empirical Study"

 MS Thesis by Iffat Fatima-i222831